MyNorthland

 Paula Spaeth Anich, Associate Professor of Biology and Natural Resources

-Fall term 2018; to (1) synthesize the results of seven years of fieldwork on small mammals of northern Wisconsin; (2) complete a manuscript for publication with Northland students as co-authors; and (3) familiarize herself with the current research techniques in the fields of mammalogy, wildlife biology, and ecology, to inform her teaching in these subjects.
+Fall Term 2018; to (1) synthesize the results of seven years of fieldwork on small mammals of northern Wisconsin; (2) complete a manuscript for publication with Northland students as co-authors; and (3) familiarize herself with the current research techniques in the fields of mammalogy, wildlife biology, and ecology, to inform her teaching in these subjects.

 Paul Schue, Professor of History

-Winter term 2019; to continue working on his manuscript, tentatively titled, The Ego and The Envelope: A History of the Mind-Body Split from Plato to Robocop, toward submission to publishers at the end of the sabbatical.
+Winter Term 2019; to continue working on his manuscript, tentatively titled, The Ego and The Envelope: A History of the Mind-Body Split from Plato to Robocop, toward submission to publishers at the end of the sabbatical.

 Jason Terry, Professor of Art

-Winter and May term 2019; to extend studio time and research with the plan to exhibit the results of his sabbatical in Dexter Library and other exhibition opportunities.
+Winter and May Term 2019; to extend studio time and research with the plan to exhibit the results of his sabbatical in Dexter Library and other exhibition opportunities.

 2017-2018